What to Bring New Parents: Meal Ideas and More

 - If you don’t want to bring traditional lasagna, try these fun PIZZA lasagna rolls.
 If the couple happens to already have a kid or two, you’ll win major brownie points with this one.

 - Meatloaf is always a winner for families like these.
-This meatloaf from Simply Recipes looks perfect.
+Try this classic meatloaf.

 For the Vegetarian Family:

 - Vegetarian Quinoa Black Bean Chili – I love this chili recipe.
 It’s hearty, flavorful and easy to make.
 Bring along some garnishes so each family member can make this the way they like it.
 Garnishes I like to bring: chopped green onions, fresh cilantro, sour cream, grated cheddar cheese.

 - Zucchini Brown Rice Casserole – Total comfort food.
 I’m not vegetarian but I’d love if this casserole showed up at my door.